 Cumulative Proportion 1.000e+00 0.9999902 1.000e+00 1.000e+00 1.000e+00

-It is now necessary to load the environmental data and some setup files that partition the 58 coastal sections (and the species and environmental data that fall within these sections) into bioregions.
+The environmental data now load, together with the setup files that partition the 58 coastal sections (and the species and environmental data within them) into bioregions.

-Four bioregions are recognised for South Africa (Bolton and Anderson 2004), namely the Benguela Marine Province (BMP; coastal sections 1–17), the Benguela-Agulhas Transition Zone (B-ATZ; 18–22), the Agulhas Marine Province (AMP; 19–43/44) and the East Coast Transition Zone (ECTZ; 44/45–58).
-My plotting functions partition the data into the bioregions and colour code the figures accordingly so I can see regional patterns in -diversity emerging.
+Four bioregions are recognised for South Africa (Bolton and Anderson 2004), namely the Benguela Marine Province (BMP; coastal sections 1–17), the Benguela-Agulhas Transition Zone (B-ATZ; 18–22), the Agulhas Marine Province (AMP; 19–43/44), and the East Coast Transition Zone (ECTZ; 44/45–58).
+My plotting functions partition the data into the bioregions and colour code the figures accordingly so I can see regional patterns in \(\beta\)-diversity emerging.

 # Now comes in the in situ temperatures for the 58 coastal sections